Frontier: United States

 In the United States, the frontier was the term applied by scholars to the impact of the zone of land beyond the region of existing European occupation.
-That is, as pioneers moved into the frontier zone they were changed significantly by the encounter.
-That is what Frederick Jackson Turner called "the significance of the frontier."
+As pioneers moved into the frontier zone, they were changed significantly by the encounter what Frederick Jackson Turner called "the significance of the frontier."
 For example, Turner argued in 1893, one change was that unlimited free land in the zone was available and thus offered the psychological sense of unlimited opportunity, which in turn had many consequences, such as optimism, future orientation, shedding of restraints caused by land scarcity, and wastefulness of natural resources.

 Operating in tandem with the doctrine of "manifest destiny", the "frontier" concept also had a massive impact on Native Americans like the declaration of terra nullius enacted by the British around 1835 to legitimize their colonization of Australia.
 The idea implicitly negated any recognition of legitimate pre-existing occupation and embodied a blank denial of land rights to the indigenous peoples whose territories were being annexed by European colonists.

 Throughout American history, the expansion of settlement was largely from the east to the west and so the frontier is often identified with "the West."
 On the Pacific Coast, settlement moved eastward.
 In New England, it moved north.

 "Frontier" was borrowed into English from French in the 15th century with the meaning "borderland," the region of a country that fronts on another country (see also marches).
 The use of frontier to mean "a region at the edge of a settled area" is a special North American development.
 (Compare the Australian "outback".)
 In the Turnerian sense, "frontier" was a technical term that was explicated by hundreds of scholars.